home-assistant/home-assistant.io/source/_integrations/bring.markdown

 - **Urgent:** Shows the number of items tagged with the `Urgent` badge on the shopping list.
 Completed items are excluded.
 - **On occasion:** Displays the count of items marked with the `If convenient` badge.
 - **Discount only:** Indicates the number of items tagged with the `Offer` badge.
-- **Language:** The sensor can be used for diagnostics.
-If everything is set correctly, it will display the selected language for the shopping list.
-If it shows `Unknown`, the language has not been set properly in the **Bring!** app.
+- **Region & Language:** The sensor can be used for diagnostics.
+If everything is set correctly, it will display the selected Region for the shopping list.
+If it shows `Unknown`, the Region has not been set properly in the **Bring!** app.

 ## Actions